Things You Can't Miss at the Berlin Wall

 How to get there

-This important memorial is located in the Lichtenberg district of northwest Berlin.
-The nearest station is Freienwalder Str., a 5-minute walk from the Memorial.
+This important memorial is located in the Lichtenberg district, in north-west Berlin.
+The nearest station is Freienwalder Str., 5 minutes away from the Memorial.

-To reach the Memorial you will find numerous public transport options available in Berlin.
-The most popular are the Berlin underground (line U5), the public bus (lines 256 and 259) and the Berlin tramway (line M5).
+There are numerous public transport options available in Berlin to get to the Memorial.
+The most popular are the Berlin underground (line U5), the public bus (lines 256 and 259) and the Berlin tram (line M5).

-• Duration: I recommend spending 2 to 3 hours touring the different areas.
+• Duration: I recommend spending 2 to 3 hours exploring the different areas.

 Checkpoint Charlie| ©Giuseppe Milo